 2. Unsolved Mysteries of India: The abandoned village of Kuldhara, Rajasthan

 Abandoned towns and villages have to be one of the most creepy things about India.
-What you often find about the mysterious places in India is that there is so man stories much told and retold regarding their history.
+What you often find about the mysterious places in India is that there are so many stories, much told and retold, regarding their history.
 It all overlaps to a point where you can’t quite get to the bottom of what happened: these unsolved mysteries of India are truly fascinating.

 There are actually many ruins in this region.
 These are often best explored with a motorbike and camping gear.
 Though, you would have to be made of tough stuff to sleep after hearing about all the paranormal activity surrounding Kuldhara.